-This item shows the impact of changes in the non-financial assumptions, mainly mortality and morbidity rates, surrender and lapse rates and operating expense rates.
-MCEV decreased primarily due to higher operating expense rates.
+This item shows the impact of changes in the non-financial assumptions, mainly mortality and morbidity rates, surrender and lapse rates and operating expenses.
+MCEV increased primarily due to lower mortality rates and lower operating expenses.

 (8) Other operating variances